jromang/picochess/docs/usage.rst

 * **side** - decides with side to move first
 * **origin** - is the board flipped (which side of board is white which is black)
-* **chess960** - is this a fischer random position (used for castling) Please make sure your choose engine support 960 mode (right now only stockfish, galjoe)
+* **chess960** - is this a fischer random position (used for castling) Please make sure your choose engine support 960 mode (right now only stockfish, galjoe, wyldchess)
 * **scan** - after accepting with ">" picochess will scan in the position (last chance to setup your pieces) and a new game will start

 Time Menu